-steam cleaning vs dry cleaning
+Steam cleaning vs dry cleaning

 Cleaning

-The answer to 'steam cleaning vs dry cleaning' is that steam cleaning and dry cleaning are two distinct methods for cleaning fabrics and carpets, each with its own advantages and disadvantages.
-Steam cleaning uses hot water and a cleaning solution to deeply penetrate and extract dirt, while dry cleaning uses chemical solvents to clean without water.
+The answer to 'steam cleaning vs dry cleaning' is that steam cleaning and dry cleaning are two different methods for cleaning fabrics and carpets.
+Steam cleaning uses hot water and cleaning solutions to deeply clean and extract dirt, while dry cleaning uses chemical solvents to clean without water.
+Steam cleaning is generally better for heavily soiled carpets and upholstery, while dry cleaning is better for delicate fabrics that can't handle moisture.

 Step-by-Step Guide